Skip to main content

 The tool is free for up to 2 teams.

-Best Scrum software for using hybrid methodologies
+Best for hybrid methodologies

 ProjectManager.com isn’t a specialized Scrum tool per se, but as an award-winning PM software used by big name brands like NASA, Volvo, and Ralph Lauren, it’s worth considering.
 And while it’s used in enterprises, ProjectManager.com’s basic plan can have as few as 5 users, so it’s still a sensible solution for small teams.